 When searching for buses, planes etc, to Hetta, you need to write Enontekiö (vs 'Enontekio') in the search engine!

 Enontekiö is the name of the municipality / region of Finland.
 Hetta is the name of the municipality's 'county town'.
 Whilst that might seem fairly straightforward, it can be a little confusing when you are 'en route' to us, since, once you are travelling through Enontekiö itself, all signposts which are intended to direct you towards Hetta actually have the word 'Enontekiö' on them, instead!

 Similarly, if you are trying to find 'Hetta' on coach or plane timetables on line, you won't.
 Instead, you need to write 'Enontekiö' (and, in many cases, it will only show up if you use the Scandinavian 'ö' for the last letter!).

 Whilst this is a standard system for all municipalities and county towns throughout Finland, in sparsely populated regions and for tourists unused to the system, it can cause some confusion!

 Don't be - it is actually pretty simple!
-Just imagine that Hetta is the starting and ending point of all journeys in Enontekiö / the far north, so simply search for / follow signs for 'Enontekiö' and you will end up with us in the small village of Hetta!
+Just imagine that Hetta is the starting and ending point of all journeys in Enontekiö / the far north, so simply search for / follow signs for 'Enontekiö' - also by car - and you will end up with us in the small village of Hetta!